 Cyberattacks occur for a variety of reasons and are perpetrated by many actors.
 Below, we look at why attacks occur, what these attacks target and who’s behind them.

-The three main reasons cyberattacks occur are:
+The three main reasons cyberattacks occur are criminal, political and for other reasons.

 Cybercriminals can be motivated by: